GoadingGoat/BungeeQuarantine/README.md

 		- Probably has lots of bugs.

+##About
 	BungeeQuarantine is a Bungeecord plugin that helps you manage server rules, and getting players to accept them.
 	It does not require a special group be made for unaccepted players, like those implemented in bukkit/spigot.
 	The plugin aims to be as fair as possible to all players.
 Owners, admins/staff cannot be exempted from accepting the rules.

-Features:
+##Features
 	- Debug and live rules, so rules can be edited and reviewed, then pushed live
 	- All players must accept rules, no exceptions. (in chat click of [accept] or [decline])
 	- Intercepts server connection events and redirects to quarantine servers (will redirect forced hosts).